r4bbitjs/r4bbitjs-website/docs/guides/rpc.md

 ## Create a server and a client instances

-We create a server and a client instances with an mq connection URL and no options - devault values will be used.
+We create a server and a client instances with a RabbitMQ connection URL and no options - default values will be used.

 ```ts
 const server = await getServer("amqp://guest:guest@localhost:5672/");